betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 <!--deck text end-->

 #### Contributed by [Mark C. Miller](https://github.com/markcmiller86)
-#### Publication date: November 24, 2023
+#### Publication date: December 4, 2023

 High Performance Computing (HPC) / Computational Science and Engineering (CSE) software projects involve at least two kinds of *deep* knowledge.
 One is the computational science the software aims to enable.
-The other is the computer science (aka software engineering) involved in designing, developing, deploying and supporting the software for users.
+The other is the computer science (aka software engineering) involved in designing, developing, deploying, and supporting the software for users.

 Because the ultimate goal of most HPC/CSE projects is the advancement of the underlying science, publications concerning the computational science knowledge are often the priority.
 When such a project ends, the primary risk of computational science knowledge loss involves reproducibility.